tgpraveen/AzkabanSampleProject/README.md

 # Azkaban Sample Project -  created by Praveen.

-There is also slides located in this repo that gives you a good introduction to Azkaban and introduces you to the idea of Hadoop workflow schedulers in general.
+There are also slides located in this repo that gives you a good introduction to Azkaban and introduces you to the idea of Hadoop workflow schedulers in general.

 More info on Azkaban can be found at: https://azkaban.github.io